-5 Top Mobile Apps for Caregiver Stress Relief
+5 Top Mobile Apps That Can Relieve Caregiver Stress

-We aren’t born knowing how to handle the tough situations and emotions that come with caring for an older adult.
+We aren’t born knowing how to handle the demanding situations and emotions that come with caring for an older adult.

 Daily challenges plus strong emotions like anger, sadness, resentment, or depression raise stress levels and worsen overall health.

-A convenient way to get fast caregiver stress relief is to use supportive mobile apps.
-They’re always at your fingertips and can be used any time of day.
+A convenient way to relieve caregiver stress quickly is to use supportive mobile apps.
+They’re always at your fingertips and can be used at any time of day.

-We chose the top 5 mobile apps that help reduce caregiver stress, manage frustration, and reduce anxiety from a huge list of mental health resources at Greatist
+We selected the top 5 mobile apps that help reduce caregiver stress, manage frustration, and ease anxiety from a vast list of mental health resources on Greatist.

 The best part?
 They’re all free.

 Focused breathing has been proven to reduce stress.
-Developed under the Department of Defense to help returning veterans, this app teaches users how to do diaphragmatic breathing.
+Developed by the Department of Defense to support returning veterans, this app teaches users diaphragmatic breathing.

-Features include customizable guided breathing sessions, educational videos on the stress response, and logs to record stress levels.
+Features include customizable guided breathing sessions, educational videos on the stress response, and a log to track stress levels.
 (Free; iOS and Android)

 Want to kick negative thoughts, reduce worry, and dial down stress?
 The array of engaging games, activity suggestions, and gratitude prompts makes Happify a useful shortcut to a good mood.